 There are a few rules for tax-loss harvesting that you need to know about.
 First, you cannot sell an asset that has a loss then buy it back again within 30 days.
 The loss is disallowed if you do.
 Second, each year you are only allowed to deduct $3,000 of capital losses against ordinary income.
 The unused losses carry forward to the following year, but this means that losses in excess of $3,000 are less useful as you will see no tax benefit until you recognize more capital gains or more years pass.

 Capital gains and Social Security

 The recognition of capital gains and losses affects how your Social Security is taxed.
 However, since capital gains are taxed at lower rates (even 0%!), it may make sense to create capital gains instead of ordinary income during the Social Security taxability range.
 Social Security effectively doubles your tax bracket by recognizing $0.85 of income for every dollar of other taxable income you recognize.

 If your ordinary tax bracket is 12% and your capital gains tax bracket is 0%, then every dollar of capital gains income will only cost you 10% in tax as your Social Security gets taxed.
 This contrasts to the alternative of 22% if you created income using your Traditional IRA or other ordinary income means.

 There are a lot of moving parts to consider when recognizing gains or losses in your taxable accounts.
-However, you can take advantage of the tax structures and pay the least amount of tax over your lifetime using these practices.
+However, you can take advantage of the tax structures and pay the least amount of tax over your life using these practices.
+Advisors far too often focus on minimizing current taxes which comes at the expense of a greater future tax bill.
 Set up a time to talk with us if you would like to explore how tax gain and loss harvesting can benefit you.